 This is a contraception method that shows you at what time during the month you can have sex without any other contraception method and with a low risk of pregnancy.
 You learn how to record fertility signals and identify when it is safer to have sex.
 This method does not prevent the transmission of STIs.

 A very popular form of contraception which is taken every day in the form of a pill that contains a hormonal treatment.

 It contains two hormones (estrogen and progestogen) that prevent your ovaries from releasing an egg.

 Not everyone can use the pill.
 Your GP or clinician will be able to advise you according to your medical records.
-Some conditions that may mean you should not use the pill can be certain medicines, overweight, breastfeeding, some illnesses, among others.
+Some factors that may mean you should not use the pill can include: taking certain medicines, being overweight, breastfeeding and some illnesses, among others.

 The main difference between POP and the Combined Pill, is that POP contains only one hormone instead of two.
 This makes POP milder than the Combined Pill and it therefore has fewer side effects, doesn’t raise your blood pressure and can be taken by smokers

 - It doesn’t control your periods, in the way the Combined Pill does.